ricardomartinezmontero/ruby_test/README.md

+### you have to be in your project folder

+Make sure that you are in your project folder.

 ### Instructions to update your repository in your project to upload it to this repository
 ```bash
 git remote add ricardo_github https://github.com/ricardomartinezmontero/ruby_test.git